CLAT Exam Pattern 2026 - Paper Format, Weightage, Marks Distribution, Section-wise Marks

 Candidates can check the CLAT paper pattern for each section below:

-CLAT Legal Reasoning: The CLAT Legal Reasoning section of CLAT 2025 consists of 28 to 32 questions.
-The questions will comprise of 450-word passages on topics such as public policy-making, legal matters, or moral philosophical inquiries.
-According to the previous year's analysis, this section was easy and the passages were short.
+CLAT Legal Reasoning: The CLAT Legal Reasoning section of CLAT 2026 will consist of 28 to 32 questions.
+The questions will comprise 450-word passages on topics such as public policy-making, legal matters, or moral philosophical inquiries.
+As per the previous year's analysis, this section was easy and the passages were short.

 CLAT Logical Reasoning: This section has a total of 22 to 26 questions and carries 20% weightage in the exam.
 The CLAT Logical Reasoning section will also comprise 450-word passages followed by multiple-choice questions based on the passage.
 Questions in this section are of easy to moderate difficulty level.